Production Coach Streamlines Lutz Woodworks’ Workflow

-Lutz Woodworks of Wylie, TX, is reaping multiple rewards from its recent investment in Production Coach, an IWF 2018 Challengers Award-winning production management software product from RSA Solutions.
+Lutz Woodworks of Wylie, TX, is reaping multiple rewards from its investment in Production Coach, an IWF 2018 Challengers Award-winning production management software from RSA Solutions.

-Within the first couple of weeks of implementing Production Coach and using its Smart labeling system, Greg Lutz, president of Lutz Woodworks, says he saw noticeable gains in operational efficiency, from component manufacturing and assembly, through shipping and job-site delivery.
+Within the first couple of weeks of implementing Production Coach and using its Smart labeling system, Greg Lutz, president of Lutz Woodworks, says he saw noticeable gains in operational efficiency from component manufacturing and assembly through shipping and job-site installation.
 Those improvements became even more pronounced in the weeks and months that followed.

-“I’d say products are moving maybe 30 percent quicker through the shop because of Production Coach’s ability to organize our part production and cabinet tracking,” Lutz says.
+“I’d say products are moving 30 percent quicker through the shop because of Production Coach’s ability to organize our part production,” Lutz says.
 “We actually have one less employee in the shop than when we implemented Production Coach.
 After he left, we did not replace him and we’re still building quicker.”

-Lutz Woodworks’ primary focus is manufacturing laminate case goods for schools, healthcare facilities and other institutional clients.
-The company employs about 30 people including product designers, office and shop personnel, as well as installers.
+Lutz Woodworks’ focus is manufacturing laminate case goods primarily for schools, healthcare facilities and other institutional clients.
+The company employs about 30 people including product designers, shop personnel and installers.
 Sales surpassed $3 million in 2018.

 “Roger told me about Production Coach and how it could solve our sorting problems and improve our flow,” Lutz recalls.
-“We met again to discuss Production Coach in more detail.
-He showed me how one software that’s very user friendly can manage all of our product operations in conjunction with the software we were already using in design and engineering.”
+“We met again later to discuss Production Coach in more detail.
+He showed me how one software that’s very user friendly can manage all of our product operations with the software we’re already using.”